Feast: The Consequences of Affluence

 We can see how serious it is for someone to sacrifice anything to the Lord in a wrong attitude—in an attitude of rebellion—and not in obedience to God.
 Saul's attitude toward God was casual at best.
 He feared the people whom he ruled more than he feared God.
 As a result, his attitude was rebelliousness.

 Hosea 6:6 tells us that God wants us to have the knowledge of God more than burnt offerings.
 So the fear of the Lord is the beginning of knowledge—and that knowledge is the knowledge that God has.
-It's the knowledge of God's way of life.
+It is the knowledge of God's way of life.

 Burnt offerings and sacrifices were added to the Feast of Tabernacles later.
 That was after Israel showed that they were going to be a sinful people.
 God felt that it was necessary to add those.
 For the first time (in Leviticus 23:26-27), God temporarily imposed special burnt offerings on each of the seven days of the Feast of Tabernacles.
 When He initially revealed the Feast of Ingathering (or Tabernacles), God did not command any burnt offerings; but He did so later.
 This is seen in Exodus 23:16 and Exodus 34:22.
 The prophet Jeremiah makes this clear as well.

-The Revised Standard Version has this in a little more clear way.
+The Revised Standard Version has this in a little clearer way.
 It says: "For in the day that I brought them out of the land of Egypt, I did not speak to your fathers, or command them concerning burnt offering and sacrifices."
-It was only when the nations sinned again, and again, and again (in that first year after the exodus) that God imposed the sacrifices of the law to remind them of their sins, and to teach them that the coming Messiah would shed His blood for them as the ultimate sacrifice.
+It was only when the nations sinned again and again and again (in that first year after the Exodus) that God imposed the sacrifices of the law to remind them of their sins, and to teach them that the coming Messiah would shed His blood for them as the ultimate sacrifice.

-It was not until well into the fortieth year after the exodus that God commanded Moses the additional sacrifices during the Feast of Tabernacles.
+It was not until well into the fortieth year after the Exodus that God commanded Moses the additional sacrifices during the Feast of Tabernacles.
 That was for a special purpose.
 You can read that account in Numbers 29:12-34.
-Upon entering into the Promised Land, the Israelites were to offer burnt offerings, as I mentioned earlier—thirteen young bulls on the first day of the feast, and twelve on the second, eleven on the third, then ten, nine, eight and so on until the seventy day of the feast.
+Upon entering into the Promised Land, the Israelites were to offer burnt offerings, as I mentioned earlier—thirteen young bulls on the first day of the feast, and twelve on the second, eleven on the third, then ten, nine, eight, and so on until the seventh day of the Feast.
 That makes a total of seventy young bulls.